mnot/I-D/proxy-status/draft.md

 This specification uses Structured Headers {{!I-D.ietf-httpbis-header-structure}} to specify syntax.
 The terms sh-param-list, sh-item, sh-string, sh-token and sh-integer refer to the structured types defined therein.

+Note that in this specification, "proxy" is used to indicate both forward and "reverse" proxies, otherwise known as gateways.
+"Forward" indicates the connection in the direction leading to the origin server for the request.

 # The Proxy-Status HTTP Header Field {#header}